 Several focus groups were conducted with members from culturally and linguistically diverse communities to determine the most common barriers they face towards cancer screening.
+Here are the results:

 - Lack of knowledge of the availability, purpose, importance and benefits of screening

 - Belief that screening is unnecessary if they experience no symptoms of ill health

 - Negative cultural perceptions about cancer – for example fatalistic attitudes (i.e. cancer is the will of God, cancer is incurable, cancer is predetermined).

 - Fear, shame and stigma associated with cancer

 - Fear and embarrassment around the test

 - Availability of female healthcare providers or healthcare providers from similar communities or that speak their language

 - Other competing priorities such as employment, housing and family (particularly, newly arrived migrants).

 - Beliefs in traditional medicine; lack of belief or confidence in Western medicine